ocharles/blog/posts/2014-03-24-queries-in-loops-without-a-care-in-the-world.md

 ```

 This is preferred over returning the `MVar` itself, as we'll see later that we
-can guarantee that the `MVar` is never read for before it is written from (which
+can guarantee that the `MVar` is never read from before it is written to (which
 would hang the whole program indefinitely).

 Now that we have some basic building blocks, we need a way to structure this in